scottslowe/weblog/content/post/2021-06-22-making-wireguard-from-homebrew-work-on-an-m1-mac.md

 4. Edit the shebang line of the `wg-quick` script to say `#!/usr/bin/env -P/opt/homebrew/bin bash`.
 Basically, you're adding `-P/opt/homebrew/bin` to the shebang line, right before `bash`.
 (You can check `man env` to understand what the `-P` parameter does, but the "TL;DR" is that you're limiting where `env` will search to find a `bash` binary.)
 5. On or about line 44, the script defines a variable named `CONFIG_SEARCH_PATHS`.
 Edit this line to add `/opt/homebrew/etc/wireguard` to the existing list of directories that the script will search for the WireGuard configuration files.

-Once you've done these steps, you can proceed with configuring WireGuard as outlined in a variety of articles and posts.
+Once you've done these steps, you can proceed with configuring WireGuard as outlined in a variety of articles and posts (such as this one I wrote on [configuring WireGuard on macOS via the CLI][xref-3]).
 Replace any references to `/usr/local/etc/wireguard` in these posts with `/opt/homebrew/etc/wireguard`.

 When you run `sudo wg-quick up wg0` to activate the VPN, your shell will find your modified version of this script first (because of step 2 above).
 This means your changes to the script will be in effect.
 Your modified version of this script will find the Homebrew-installed version of Bash (because of the change made in step 4, limiting where `env` will look to find the `bash` binary), which is compatible with WireGuard and will allow the script to complete properly.
 Finally, because you added the `/opt/homebrew/etc/wireguard` directory to the list of paths that `wg-quick` will search for WireGuard configuration files, it will find your configuration files and appropriately configure the interface(s).